jovotech/jovo-framework/docs/plugins.md

 Configuration can be passed to the constructor of the plugin which will be merged with the default configuration resulting from `getDefaultConfig()`, otherwise the default configuration will be used.

+### Plugin Mounting

+On every request, the mounting takes place, which consists of the following steps:

+1. Every plugin and nested child-plugin in `App` is cloned
+2. The cloned plugins get referenced in the `config` and `plugins` of `HandleRequest` under same path as they were for `App`

+The `config` of the plugins is now the request-config.
+Changes to the request-config are just applied during this request and do not mutate the original config.

+Due to the request-config getting set during mounting, the `mount`-[lifecycle-hook](#plugin-lifecycle) should be used for registering middlewares.

 ## Jovo Extensible Structure

 Besides normal plugins, there are also plugins that extend `Extensible` which itself extends `Plugin`.